 The "Extent of the Master Plan" excludes areas within the PRD that have been previously developed and exist as separate subdivisions.
 They include the Pitchfork, Grand Vista, Clark's Knoll and Remington Condominiums as well as the Stevens' project.
-All these developments are represented as Sub-Area 6.
-The "guest (APO) count" allocated to these mostly existing developments in Sub- Area 6 (252) has been deducted from the maximum lodging capacity authorized in the District (2,460 guests), netting a maximum lodging capacity available for this Master Plan of 2,208 guests (APO).
+The "guest (APO) count" allocated to these mostly existing developments (252) has been deducted from the maximum lodging capacity authorized in the District (2,460 guests), netting a maximum lodging capacity available for this Master Plan of 2,208 guests (APO).